keskinyasir/Anomaly_Detection/README.md

 # Anomaly_Detection

-This project is about Anomaly Detection with S&P500 data.
+This project is about Anomaly Detection with S&P500 time series data.

  - Build an LSTM(Long Short - Term Memory) Autoencoder.
  - Detect anomalies with LSTM Autoencoder with time series data(S&P500)